Bharathbargav/HSM-File-structures/README.md

 # HSM-File-structures
-Hospital management system using primary indexing in file structures.
+Hospital management system using primary indexing in file structures With all text files.